Project Introduction

 - Ensure the server script path is correct

-- If relative paths don't work, use absolute paths
+- If relative paths do not work, use absolute paths

-- Windows users should ensure forward slashes (/) or escaped backslashes (\\) are used in paths
+- Windows users ensure to use forward slashes (/) or escaped backslashes (\\) in paths

-- Verify the server file has the correct extension (.js or .py)
+- Verify that the server file has the correct extension (.js or .py)

 ### Response Time

-- This is normal, occurring during server initialization, query processing, and tool execution
+- This is normal and occurs during server initialization, query processing, and tool execution

 - Subsequent responses are usually faster